Falaventho/TFD/setup.md

 ```

 The investmentcalc.py file is full of mock functions that are not implemented, but are required for pytest to fail properly instead of error.

+For reference, all tests are found in test_api.py